brkent/AAS-VLASS-June-2023/README.md

 The increase in size gives the model more images to learn from while training.
 The increase in variance helps the model ignore unimportant features and select only the features that are truly important in classification, allowing it to generalize better.

 Keras comes with an image augmentation class called `ImageDataGenerator`.
 We recommend checking out the [documentation here](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator).
 It accepts a series of options for augmenting your data.
-Later in the course, we'll have you select a proper augmentation strategy.
-For now, take a look at the options we've selected below, and then execute the cell to create an instance of the class:

 ```python